Agora (web browser)

-Agora was a World Wide Web email browser and was a proof of concept to help people to use the full internet.
+Agora was a World Wide Web email browser that served as a proof of concept to help people use the full internet.
 Agora was an email-based web browser designed for non-graphic terminals and to help people without full access to the internet such as in developing countries or without a permanent internet connection.
 Similar to W3Gate, Agora was a server application designed to fetch HTML documents through e-mail rather than http.

 Functionality

 Agora was not a client application.
 To access the Internet you had to install the Agora browser on a server and send Agora an email with the requested URL.
 The Agora application would send an email back with the requested content of the link.
 The email which was sent by the server, contained the HTML source code so that a normal web browser was able to display the page as it should be or in a lynx-style.
 Different options made browsing easier.

 The servers could be configured differently so that some servers sent emails back containing only JavaScript, because the content was deeper on the page.
 Agora was praised for handling frames correctly, although other similar applications were able to handle this by serving the source code and rerequest the used frame.